 She invited Jay, since he is an American Indian, to tell the story of what the early colonists ate at that first Thanksgiving meal.

 What did the Pilgrims and their Native American guests eat that first Thanksgiving day?
-Well, lots of what they called fowl caught by hunters such as ducks and geese.
+Well, lots of what they called fowl caught by hunters.
+There were ducks and geese eaten on the first Thanksgiving.
 Historians don’t know for sure if they had wild turkeys.
 They may have.

 If the Pilgrims had cranberries, they would not have been sweet.
 Colonists didn’t start to boil cranberries with sugar for another 50 years.